 The most important excise tax in the United States is the payroll tax imposed on workers' earnings.
-In 2007, the payroll tax was 12.4% and was levied on incomes up to \$97,500.
-The Medicare portion of the payroll tax, 2.9%, was levied on all earned wages without limit.
-Half of the payroll tax is charged to employers, half to employees.
 The proceeds of this excise on payrolls finance Social Security and Medicare benefits.
-Almost two-thirds of U. S. households pay more in payroll taxes than in any other taxes.
+Most U.S. households pay more in payroll taxes than in any other taxes.